equip/framework/docs/index.md

 ### Router

 The router maps URIs to the corresponding [domain](https://github.com/pmjones/adr#model-vs-domain) that the action should use.
-The [`Router`](https://github.com/sparkphp/spark/blob/master/src/Router.php) class in Spark represents this mapping.
+This is implemented in the Spark [`Router`](https://github.com/sparkphp/spark/blob/master/src/Router.php) class.
 Here is an example of what configuring an instance of it could look like.

 ```php
 use MyApp\Domain;